ltonetwork/docker-file-log-driver/README.md

-# docker-file-log-driver
+# LTO docker-file-log-driver

-File log driver for Docker that sends all of the containers output to a specified File.
-The code is inspired by https://github.com/pressrelations/docker-redis-log-driver.
+File log driver for Docker that sends all of the containers output to a specified file.
+The driver creates a hash chain which can optionally be anchored on a public blockchain to make it tamper resistant.

 ## Background

-We use File as a reliable and simple storage for logs, Running docker containers stores logs in files with container id file name which is hard to locate because are stored in:
+We use a file as a reliable and simple storage for logs, Running docker containers stores logs in files with container id file name which is hard to locate because are stored in:
 ```
 /var/lib/docker/containers/<container id>/<container id>-json.log
 ```

-The excellent [Logagg](https://github.com/deep-compute/logagg) is highly recommended to pick up the logs and transport them to whatever datbase you like.
+This file may also be used as audit log.
+To prevent tampering of the log file, a hash is created for each entry using the log data and the hash of the previous entry, creating a [hash chain](https://en.wikipedia.org/wiki/Hash_chain).
+Hashes can subsequenty be written to a blockchain like [LTO Network](https://lto.network).

 ## Features

-* Send containers stdout/stderr to a File.
+* Send containers stdout/stderr to a file.
 * Integrates seamlessly with orchestration platforms like Kubernetes, Mesos/Marathon or Docker Swarm

 * Output format of logs (dictionary)